Vafdaf12/transistor/README.md

 # Transistor
 Transistor is an attempt to make a high-performance digital logic simulator that can be used in an educational context to showcase the complex circuitry behind the concepts taught in computer architecure classes.
+It uses SFML for Graphics and nlohmann's JSON library for saving circuits.

 ![image](https://github.com/Vafdaf12/transistor/assets/25525445/58ce5173-615b-4394-a9ce-5552eb62693b)